 International Scholar Services will prepare the H-1B petition.
 The Hiring Official and prospective H-1B employee must submit the following documents to International Scholar Services.

-- Check for $500 Fraud Detection and Prevention Fee.
+- A separate check for $500 to cover the Fraud Detection and Prevention Fee.
 This fee has to be paid by the UND Department hiring the employee in accordance with the H-1B Act of 2004.
 This is a mandatory fee for first time H-1B applicants at UND and H-1B transfers to UND.
 Your Department does not have to pay this fee for H-1B extensions (without any changes in employment).
-This fee must be paid by a separate check made out to the Department of Homeland Security.
+This fee must be paid by a separate check made out to the Department of Homeland Security (same address as above).

 - A completed H-1B/H-4 Worksheet.

-- Copies of all of the individual’s university diplomas and transcripts (in English).
+- Copy(ies) of all of the individual’s university diplomas and transcripts (in English).
 English translations can be requested from World Education Services.

 - Copy of the individual’s Curriculum Vitae.

 - If applicable, copy(ies) of Professional License(s), such as FAA License.

 - Copy of current Passport Photo Page for H-1B applicant.
 Be sure that the current expiration date of your passport is included.